infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline V2.md

 ### Ideas for progression
-The windows will be fully lit at the start school, but slowly dim as you progress Your mind is utilitarian, meaning that they will always tell you what you want to do, that is within your comfort zone Everybody is a social reject, every table in the library is occupied, with ONE person.
+The windows will be fully lit at the start school, but slowly dim as you progress Your mind is utilitarian, meaning that they will always tell you what you want to do, that is within your comfort zone
+- Everybody is a social reject, every table in the library is occupied, with ONE person.
-- I guess you suffer from episodes where you travel to places in your mind
-- the place is a giant desert or something
+- I guess you suffer from episodes where you travel to places in your mind ~~- the place is a giant desert or something~~
 - only scene one is in the cherry blossom field to symbolize peace and blissful ignorance
-- mirrors: in the beginning you see your reflections call you names, in the end you shatter all the mirrors, no insecurities ;)
+- ~~mirrors: in the beginning you see your reflections call you names, in the end you shatter all the mirrors, no insecurities ;)~~
 - you have to be PERFECT, cant get into a good school otherwise (volcano thin rope walk)
 - Expectations and responsibilities are presented: take something similar to brim's boulder in die for you, maybe something grand. "mount neverrest"
+- Omori's "stab omori" [mentioned](https://www.youtube.com/watch?v=rUDGlEWa4sE&ab_channel=DarylTalksGames) give the player a thing they cant turn back from, like the needle to the eye from dead space or heavy rain where you have to mutilate yourself to save your son. "force you to do uncomfortable things to progress" milgram experiment
-- When in stress, press "e", does a coin flip
+~~- When in stress, press "e", does a coin flip~~
+- Maybe it is revealed at the end that you are already dead and reliving the school life
+- Make the player feel utter loneliness
+- The lil pet grows throughout the chapters

 ### Wackos
-- Keep track of the focal points on each scene, and put a figure at the edge of their peripheral vision, it'll surely fuck with 'em'
+- Keep track of the focal points on each scene, and put a figure at the edge of their peripheral vision, it'll surely fuck with 'em' (dead space always looking at health bar so jumpscares inserted at those general area)
 - (Influenced by dune) a desert scene with sandstorm, coming for you. could also be snowstorm
 - (influenced by finding hope) the 3 am album, dont look at it cus its nothing like a sandstorm.
 Just try to think of it at the top of your head.
 The main problem i think would be the particle sim, too much gpu maybe. ([reference](https://www.google.com/url?sa=i&url=https%3A%2F%2Fwallpaperaccess.com%2Fsandstorm&psig=AOvVaw1upUNwJhNXAOGAZEpiDez6&ust=1639784175595000&source=images&cd=vfe&ved=0CAsQjRxqFwoTCKDC9a6-6fQCFQAAAAAdAAAAABAE))
 - Snow [scene](https://www.youtube.com/watch?v=SNP5QqAQqn4&ab_channel=GabrielAguiarProd.)
--
+- Ocean scene drowning

 ### Intro
 School starts, you enter the first chapter